How to Serve Divorce Papers in California

 Filing paperwork with a California court initiates your divorce.
 Serving papers means formally delivering copies of that paperwork to your spouse.

-When you serve papers, you notify your partner that you’d like to dissolve your marriage or partnership through the California courts.
-You also provide data about your marriage, any children or pets, and your finances, so the court can help determine how to dissolve your affairs and estate.
+When you serve papers, you notify your partner that you want to dissolve your marriage or partnership through the California court.
+You also provide data about your marriage, children or pets, and finances so the court can help determine how to dissolve your affairs and estate.

 As stated, you can’t personally give your partner these important documents – even if you're still living together and both know about the divorce plans.
 Instead, another adult must hand your spouse a copy of the papers you filed.
 This server then completes a form about the process and gives it to the court, documenting that the formal process is complete.